-If you are generally healthy and lose a tooth to trauma, infection, periodontal disease or something else, your dentist may recommend a dental implant to replace the lost tooth.
+If you are generally healthy and lose a tooth to trauma, infection, periodontal disease or something else, your dentist may suggest getting a dental implant to replace the lost tooth.

-This artificial tooth root will be surgically placed in your jawbone so a tooth replacement such as a crown or bridge can be attached.
-Once the procedure is complete, your implant will look and feel similar to your natural teeth.
+Dental implants are artificial tooth roots that can be surgically placed in your jawbone so that a tooth replacement such as a crown or bridge can be attached.
+Once the procedure is complete, your implant will look and feel much like your natural teeth.

-That said, if your jawbone is too soft or thin to support a dental implant, you may need a bone grafting procedure to help strengthen your jawbone and preserve your oral health.
-A bone graft might also be needed to regenerate bone loss due to severe gum disease to prevent teeth from loosening or falling out.
+That said, if your jawbone is too soft or thin to support a dental implant, you may need a bone grafting procedure to help strengthen your jawbone before the implant can be placed.
+A bone graft might also be needed to regenerate bone loss due to severe gum disease to prevent teeth from becoming loose and falling out.

 The Dental Implant Procedure